 As you continue to give these items away for display, the idea of reorganizing the collection will eventually pop in.
-But what is the best way to layout your museum collection?
+This is done through Gunther’s book at the front desk of the Museum.
+The space is practically open for any adjustments for us to partake in.
+But what is the best way to lay out your Museum collection?
 We have a couple of suggestions for you, so keep reading onward to find out.

-What is the Best Museum Layout in Stardew Valley?
+What is the Best Museum Layout?

-Minerals can be obtained in a number of ways.
-You can find them in the Mines, in the Skull Cavern, in nodes, and while fishing for treasure chests.
-You can also receive them as gifts from the Villagers.
+Minerals can be obtained in a number of ways for your Museum layout.
+You can find them in various Mine levels, in the Skull Cavern, in nodes, and while fishing for treasure chests.
+You can also receive them as gifts from the Villagers of Stardew Valley.
 For artifacts, you can find these at any Artifact Spot with a hoe in hand.
 There are also dirt spots in the Mines and Skull Cavern that can potentially hold an artifact beyond the surface.

 Dedicate Some Time to the Museum

 Visiting the Museum can be very worthwhile for the player.
 Not only can you glance at your collection, but Gunther will reward you for your efforts.
 From seeds and paintings to statues and stones, Gunther has plenty to giveaway until you complete the collection of 95 donated items.
 Not only is everything there, but you also have the open option to place them anywhere.
 It all depends on what Museum layout you really want in the end.
 But keeping the place organized by group, color, and rarity can be a joyous experience.

 Once you donate a certain item to the Museum layout for Gunther’s collection, you won’t be able to re-donate that item should you find it again in Stardew Valley.
 Because of this, you can either sell these precious items for extra gold or modify them into clothing pieces with the Sewing Machine.
 The latter is filled with a wide range of customization options for you to explore.